Stress Spectrum: A screening tool for special education educators in Pakistan

 How to Cite

 Office, E. et al. 2025.
-Stress Spectrum: A screening tool for special education educators: Dr.Sidra Afzal,Dr.Inam Ul Haq,Dr.Sadia Saleem,Dr.Zahid Mehmood .
+Stress Spectrum: A screening tool for special education educators in Pakistan: Dr.Sidra Afzal,Dr.Inam Ul Haq,Dr.Sadia Saleem,Dr.Zahid Mehmood .
 Journal of Gender and Social Inquiry.
 1, 2 (Dec.
 2025).